vvainola/meson-ninja-vs/README.md

 ## Usage
 Call the script from same Visual Studio developer command prompt that is used for generating the build directory.
 ```
-python ninja-vs.py --build_root path_to_build_root
+python ninja_vs.py --build_root path_to_build_root
 ```
 The build root then contains the Visual Studio solution with same name as the project.
 Headers from source directory are automatically included after first build.

+## Features compared to native Visual Studio backend
+* Enable using wrapper exe for cl.exe.
+* Change Meson build options from Visual Studio GUI by changing "Reconfigure Meson" project properties.

 ## Known issues
-* Executables are not automatically built before execution if build is out-of-date.
-By default "Build Solution" calls Ninja without specifying any targets.
-Other targets are not automatically built because that would make MSBuild call all other projects in parallel which messes up the Ninja build.
-If the "all projects" build is added as dependency for individual projects, it would no longer be possible to build single project at a time.
-* It is not possible to have the generation part of a meson.build file.
+* It is not possible to have the generation as a part of a meson.build file.
 The generation uses introspect information that is not available when generating the build directory for the first time.
 * Only Visual Studio 2019 is supported.
 Other versions can be used if the PlatformToolset field is corrected.
+Other languages than C++ have not been tested.